JavieraQuirozO/FlyBaseDownloads/README.md

 |representative_protein	|Current FlyBase protein symbol of the representative protein isoform.|
 |identical_protein(s)	|Current FlyBase protein symbol(s) of identical protein isoforms.|

+### Non-coding RNAs

+To download the file, execute the following command.

+    Noncoding_RNAs = Genes.Noncoding_RNAs()

+This file reports all ncRNAs with gene models supported by FlyBase in JSON format, as submitted to [RNAcentral](http://rnacentral.org/).
+Pseudogenes are excluded.
+In addition to the symbols and IDs for ncRNAs, this file also includes their associated gene, genomic location, sequence, Sequence Ontology classification, etc.

 #### Enzyme data

 To download the file, execute the following command.